meilisearch/documentation/advanced_guides/stop_words.md

 # Stop words

-Stop-words allow you to create a list of words **ignored in your search queries**.
+Stop-words allows you to create a list of words **ignored in your search queries**.

 During a search, the stop-words contained in your search query will be ignored by the sorting algorithm.